Mitsubishi T-2

 The Mitsubishi T-2 was a supersonic jet trainer aircraft used by the Japan Air Self-Defense Force.
 Introduced in 1975, it was the first Japanese-designed aircraft to break the sound barrier.
-It was the basis of the Mitsubishi F-1 military aircraft.
+It was the basis of the Mitsubishi F-1 strike fighter.
 All T-2s were retired by 2006.

 Development

 Post-World War II rendered Japan without a modern jet fighter for defensive purposes.
 Two decades after World War II had concluded, Japanese Air Self-Defense Force (JASDF) began to consider the development of a supersonic jet tentatively named "T-X."